John J. Furedy: Biography

 Furedy was born into a Hungarian Jewish family, the son of Bela and Dusi Furedy.
 Having emigrated with his parents from a totalitarian society, and influenced by the intellectual zeitgeist at the University of Sydney in the late 1950s and the promotion of free speech by the then Challis Professor of Philosophy John Anderson (philosopher), Furedy, who regarded himself as an Andersonian realist, also cherished and was keen to articulate the principle of academic freedom.
 His personal interests included bridge, tennis, body surfing and cross country skiing.
 His obituary in the National Post read in part...
-"He cycled to work summer and winter, wearing an Hawaiian shirt, parking his cycle in his office, crowding the colleagues who joined him for a lunchtime bridge game'.
+"He cycled to work summer and winter, wearing a Hawaiian shirt, parking his cycle in his office, crowding the colleagues who joined him for a lunchtime bridge game'.
 In 2005, Furedy retired and returned to Australia with his wife, Christine.
-He died on August 24, 2016 at his home in Sydney aged 76 years.
+He died on August 24, 2016, at his home in Sydney aged 76 years.

 Academic career

 After emigrating with his parents to Australia, Furedy attended the academically selective North Sydney Boys High School and subsequently became an "Old Falconian" (see List of Old Falconians).
 Several years later, Furedy graduated from the prestigious University of Sydney with a Ph.D. in psychology (his academic advisor was Dick Champion) and prior to that he had graduated with an M.A. in psychology (with first-class honours), and a separate B.A.
 (Hons) degree in philosophy and psychology (with first class honours in both disciplines and the rare distinction of winning the University Medal in psychology).
-In 1967, he joined the academic faculty at the University of Toronto as an Assistant Professor of Psychology immediately following two years as a visiting faculty member at the Indiana University.
-Furedy was promoted to Associate Professor at the University of Toronto in 1969, and subsequently to Full Professor in 1975 (until his retirement in 2005 and his appointment as Emeritus Professor).
+In 1967, he joined the academic faculty at the University of Toronto as an assistant professor of psychology immediately following two years as a visiting faculty member at the Indiana University.
+Furedy was promoted to associate professor at the University of Toronto in 1969, and subsequently to full professor in 1975 (until his retirement in 2005 and his appointment as emeritus professor).